Slicertje/Slugify/README.md

 # Slugify

 A slugifier that converts utf-8 latin characters to their ascii counterpart.
-All non-recognized characters are removed, only lowercase alfanumerical characters and dashes are left.
+All non-recognized characters are removed, only lowercase alphanumerical characters and dashes are left.
 Also has an option to strip away starting, ending and double dashes.